LIFE THROUGH MY LENS

 Who are your favorite artists/photographers?

-Who do you think has most influenced your style?
+Who do you think has most inspired your style?

-I’m totally self taught, but I am influenced by Don McCullin.
+I’m totally self taught, but I am inspired by Don McCullin.
 The man is a genius.

 Do you have a favorite genre of photography, and if so, what about it appeals to you?